-- the PulseAudio library is used to access the audio devices and extra devices are supported. - more than one app can use the audio devices at a time.

-- Citrix Workspace app displays all local audio devices that are available in a session.
+- the PulseAudio library is used to access the audio devices and extra devices are supported. - more than one app can use the audio devices at a time. - Citrix Workspace app displays all local audio devices that are available in a session.
 Instead of Citrix HDX Audio, the audio devices appear with their respective device names.
-You can switch to any of the available devices dynamically in a session. - sessions update dynamically when you plug in or remove audio devices.
+You can select an audio device in an app in a session or use the default audio device during a session which is also the default audio device of the client machine.
+If necessary, you can change the default audio device from the system settings of the client machine.
+After the default audio device of the client machine is updated, the new device appears as the default audio device in the session. - sessions update dynamically when you plug in or remove audio devices.